zpol/fsstat/README.md

 # fsstat
-A nicer way to show mounted filesystems
+### A nicer way to show mounted filesystems

+The main purpose of this script is to show the mount results in a more nice way.